U.S. Election Betting Has a Long, Accurate History

 Prediction markets like Kalshi and PredictIt have opened up avenues for betting on the outcome of this year's election.
 Already, tens of millions of dollars are at stake on the results of Nov.
 5.

-U.S. election odds also show the contest between Republican Donald Trump and Democrat Kamala Harris is tilting in the former’s favor.
+U.S. election odds also suggest the contest between Republican Donald Trump and Democrat Kamala Harris is tilting in the former’s favor.
 However, there is plenty of time for things to change, and for people to wager.

 That said, those legal options remain contested by lawmakers and regulators.
 Moreover, online sportsbooks such as DraftKings and FanDuel are still on the sidelines in the U.S., blocked from taking election bets in their home country despite doing so in the Canadian province of Ontario